 For additional help…

-If you or loved one is charged with Penal Code 210.5 PC false imprisonment and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
-We can provide a free consultation in office or by phone.
+If you or a loved one is charged with Penal Code 210.5 PC false imprisonment and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+We can provide a free consultation in the office or by phone.
 We have local offices in Los Angeles, the San Fernando Valley, Pasadena, Long Beach, Orange County, Ventura, San Bernardino, Rancho Cucamonga, Riverside, San Diego, Sacramento, Oakland, San Francisco, San Jose and throughout California.

 We have local criminal law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.

 Arrested in Nevada?
 See our article on Nevada false imprisonment laws.

 Arrested in Colorado?
 See our article on Colorado false imprisonment laws.

 l Code 210.5 PC – False imprisonment for purposes of avoiding arrest or use as a shield.

 2 Facts are taken from People v.
 Torres (2005) 127 Cal.App.4th 1391.

 3 See Penal Code 210.5 PC – False imprisonment for purposes of avoiding arrest or use as a shield, endnote 1, above.